Zamiell/isaac-achievement-randomizer/docs/about.md

 - Unlocking new things will never apply to the current run and will only apply to subsequent runs.
   - For example, if you unlock The Polaroid on Basement 1 and go on to kill Mom, she will still not drop The Polaroid because it will only be unlocked on the next run.
+- The following stat collectibles will always be unlocked before any other unlocks:
+  - Wooden Spoon (#27)
+  - Wire Coat Hanger (#32)
+  - Cat o Nine Tails (#165)
+- Isaac is guaranteed to unlock both The Chest & Dark Room from one of his [easier objectives](objectives.md#polaroid--negative-objectives).
+The rest can be randomly unlocked from any objective.
+- Each character is guaranteed to unlock another random character from one of their [easier objectives](objectives.md#character-unlock-objectives).
+- Besides that, there is no logic that makes things unlock in a particular order.
+However, certain specific unlocks will be swapped to ensure that unlocked things are not "useless" [as described in the casual mode section](#1-casual-mode-full-random).

 <br>